The GSVD: Where are the ellipses?, Matrix Trigonometry, and more: Introduction

 To clarify and streamline our view of the roles of the pieces of the GSVD, we propose that the GSVD be considered a GH decomposition:

-where $G=[UC;VS]$ (for Grassmann or geometric) denotes the information in the r-dimensional hyperplane representing the column space of $[A;B]$.
-Specifically the columns of $G$ are a natural orthonormal basis for that hyperplane in $\R^{m_1+m_2}$, and the columns of $H$ represent the columns of $[A;B]$ in that basis.
+where $G=[UC;VS]$ (for Grassmann or geometric) denotes the information in the $r$-dimensional hyperplane representing the column space of $[A;B]$.
+Specifically the columns of $G$ are a natural orthonormal basis for that hyperplane in $\R^{m_1+m_2}$, and the columns of $H$ are the coordinates of the columns of $[A;B]$ in that basis.
 Of course the $QR$ decomposition of $[A;B]$ has exactly the same properties, with one important difference: the $Q$ is not uniquely defined by the hyperplane, while in the GSVD, the choice is more or less canonical.

 We further feel that the factorization into the two matrices $G$ and $H$ emphasizes the outer product rank $r$ form:

 which can be readily missed in the long form.